 JSTOR is a digital archive of journal content.
 Chemeketa has the archive collections Arts & Sciences I and Arts & Sciences III, comprising about 400 journals.
 The collections are strong in the humanities.

-ScienceDirect offers access to the full text of nearly 1,000 journals, relating to life sciences and health sciences, broadly interpreted, including environmental science, agriculture, genetics, and psychology.
-Tip: On the search page check the boxes next to "Subscribed publications" & "Open access articles."
+ScienceDirect now includes both the Health & Life Sciences and the Social & Behavioral Sciences collections.
+These collections offer access to full text of almost 2,000 journals relating to life sciences, health sciences, and social sciences broadly interpreted, including environmental science, agriculture, genetics, psychology, economics, human/computer interaction, and communication.
+Tip: On the Expert Search page check the boxes next to "Subscribed publications" & "Open access articles."

 When Should I Use a Database?

 Since the basic library search includes articles in its results, you may be wondering why you would bother to search in a journal article database.
 There are several reasons for using an individual database:

 Noise - Say you're looking for information on zombies (computers that distribute spam) and you find articles on the walkingdead, philosophy, anthropology, and other subjects; using a database that specializes in computer literature lets you focus on your topic

 Bells and Whistles - Some databases have specialized subject headings and powerful search features; most let you search within the full text of articles

 Thoroughness - not all database articles are included in the library search, for technical reasons; Education Full Text and CINAHL (Cumulated Index to Nursing and Allied Health Literature), some of LexisNexis Academic, and the databases on the Databases on the Web guide are not included in the Library Search